-The County/SCORE funded recycling programs showed a third year of decrease, this year it was a 0.2% in tonnage.
+The County/SCORE funded recycling programs showed an increase after three years of decrease, this year it was an 8.6% increase in tonnage.
+Eight programs had to make significant changes when their hauler who was services their recycling bins stopped in June.